-All persons using autoclaves should be trained by an experienced user within your area or training should be requested through the manufacturer as needed.
-Completion of the EH&S biomedical waste management, lab safety, hazard communication, bloodborne pathogen (if applicable), and PPE on-line courses is also required.
+All individuals using autoclaves should be trained by an experienced user within your area or training should be requested through the manufacturer as needed.
+Completion of the appropriate EH&S safety training modules is also required: Laboratory Training Matrix.

 Operation Procedures